 At Carmen's loft, on the back of my art altar, I placed the boxing ring poster, used in the past group shot event at the Metateatro in Rome, at its center I placed the image of the House of the Slaves of Goree.
 At the bottom, I placed a red and white Campbell poster from the Whitney Museum show "Made in the Sixties," together with the poster of the Rivington School Open Call for Plexus International Art Slavery Manifesto.

 In October of 1988, on the ground floor wall of the burned building of The Shuttle Theatre, I exposed a large selection of photos documenting the voyage of Plexus It was an open report to the Community.
 I performed the ritual Plexus photo group shot with several community historical participants, among others, William Parker, Joannee Freedom, Brian Goodfellow, Lynne Kanter, Gary Beck.

-On November 3 of 1988, Plexus at C.U.A.N.D.O. presented the first act of <a href="https://doi.org/10.2016/j.ncb.nlm.nc
+On November 3 of 1988, Plexus at C.U.A.N.D.O. presented the first act of The Serpent as "Purgatorio Show 1988."

-Figure 33 C.U.A.N.D.O.
+C.U.A.N.D.O.
 Purgatorio Shows '88: The Serpent

-S. DiLauro, J. Rodriguez, S. Jackson, M. Reilley, C.U.A.N.D.O., New York.
+S. DiLauro, J. Rodriguez, S. Jackson, M. Reilley, C.U.A.N.D.O., 1988, New York, photo by the researche

 The Serpent was articulated in five acts in five different cities, New York, Carloforte, Cagliari, Dakar, Goree.
 At C.U.A.N.D.O. in the Purgatorio Show '88 performed, among others, Jose Rodriguez, Nilda Cortez, Wes Power, David Boyle and the Shock Theatre Group, Stephen DiLauro, Lynne Kanter, Arturo Lindsay, Lorenzo Pace, Miguel Algarin, Andrea Grassi, and myself.
 I produced a limited edition of Plexus Purgatorio Shows '88 black and white T-shirts, made by David Boyle and Joannee Freedom.
 The little art toy boat was used as a container of Plexus Serpent pins to be given away, free of charge, to the audience as made in the 80s for the 90s.
 At the end Lenny Horowitz performed the Marlboro Man.

-Figure 34 Lenny Horowitz's Marlboro Man
+Lenny Horowitz's Marlboro Man